dnault/xml-patch/README.md

 With Gradle and Ant integration.

-New in version 0.2.0: Compatiblity with RFC 7351 patch documents.
+New in version 0.2.0: Compatibility with RFC 7351 patch documents.

 ## Getting the JAR